Flutter vs. React Native Comparison: What to Choose to Build a Mobile App in 2022

 So if you strive to hire a developer who really loves their job and is less liable to professional burnout (and we know how harmful it can be for both the team and the project), a Flutter developer will probably be the appropriate choice.

-Flutter vs. React Native knowledge among developers: React Native wins (for now).
+Flutter vs. React Native knowledge among developers: no winner.

 Flutter vs. React Native developers’ rates